dottjt/reddit_response/README.md

 - If a user hasn't responded, try and get the amount of time since you last spoke to them displayed, so you can know if it's safe to message them again.
 - Check to see if I've already sent that person an opening message.
 If so, don't send that message.
+- Also, save the date (user chatted.)
+- When saving the username, it should also save the date of the post, so as backup it can check for any post after that date and mark it.
+- Maybe for other subreddits, I actually just do the latest 10 users?

 ## Nice To Have